 Despite the euphoric sensations it generates, heroin can consume a person’s life.
 The longer a person uses heroin, the more harm they do to their physical and psychological well-being.
 Heroin usage can cause long-term problems in those who use it and the lives of others they care about.

-Pacific Palms Recovery in San Diego, California, offers treatment for heroin addiction.
-With treatment, mental and physical well-being can be restored in addition to long-term recovery from addiction.
+Pacific Palms Recovery in San Diego, California, is a heroin addiction treatment facility.
+With substance use treatment, mental and physical well-being can be restored in addition to long-term recovery from addiction.

 Heroin is a synthetic opioid derived from the opium poppy plant.
 After being ingested, heroin is metabolized into morphine in the body.
 The first time someone uses heroin, they report feeling an intense rush of pleasure.

 Regular use of heroin can soon leads to tolerance and addiction.
 Users can abuse heroin in several ways, including smoking it, taking it intravenously, or inhaling the powder form of the drug.
 Every mode of administration is capable of rapidly penetrating the blood-brain barrier.

 Once in the brain, heroin is turned back into morphine.
 The morphine binds to opioid receptors throughout the brain and body, producing an opioid high.
 Because opioid receptors have a role in pain perception and reward, consuming heroin promotes pleasure experiences while decreasing pain.